Meze 99 Classics / Neo Review: Best Audiophile Headphones for Bass

 Let's not beat around the bush here, these are simply one of the most comfortable headphones available.

 As I have used and reviewed headphones over the years, I consider Comfort to be the most underrated quality of ANY pair of headphones.
-At the end of the day, it's the headphones that you can bear to use on a daily basis for hours on end that will be more valuable - regardless of absolute sound quality (take the Airpods for example).
+At the end of the day, it's the headphones that you can bear to use on a daily basis for hours on end that will be more valuable (take the Apple AirPods Pro 2 for example).

 The Meze 99 Neo is very lightweight at just 266 grams on my scale, or 9.38 oz.
 This translates to just over half a pound (0.59 lb to be exact).

-With a wide headband that reminds me of AKG studio headphones, there is virtually zero pressure on the top of my head, very much unlike the heavy and fatiguing Airpods Pro Max that I own as well.
+With a wide suspension headband that reminds me of AKG studio headphones, there is virtually zero pressure on the top of my head, very much unlike the heavy and fatiguing Apple AirPods Max that I own and have reviewed as well.

 Clamping force is just the necessary amount, nothing excessive or pressure-inducing.